Samagra-Development/WarpSQL/README.md

 2- Install the AWS Command Line Interface (CLI) on your local machine.

+3- Configure the AWS CLI by running the following command and providing your IAM user's access key ID and secret access key:

+4- In the `docker-compose.yml` file, update the `extension-tracker` service with the following configuration:

 ## Contribution

 You can contribute to the development of WarpSQL using both Gitpod and Codespaces.
 Follow the steps below to set up your development environment and make contributions: